How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Summary of main results

 \paragraph{Other related works ---} The analysis of high-dimensional asymptotics of kernel regression has provided valuable insights into the advantages and limitations of kernel methods \citep{Dietrich1999, Opper2001, Ghorbani2019, Ghorbani2020, Donhauser2021, Mei2023, Spigler2020, bordelon20a, Canatar2021, simon2022eigenlearning, Cui2021, Cui2022, xiao2022precise}.
 In particular, a similar stairway picture as in Fig.~\ref{fig:fig_2} emerged from these works \cite{xiao2022precise}.
 The key difference, however, is that at each regime $n={\cal O}(d^{k})$, kernels can only learn the $k$-th Hermite polynomial of the target.
 This should be contrasted with our feature learning regime where, once a direction is learned, all its Hermite coefficients are learned.
 Feature learning corrections to kernel methods have been investigated in \cite{pmlr-v75-dudeja18a, Naveh2021, Seroussi2023, atanasov2022neural, Bietti2022, bordelon2023dynamics, petrini2022learning}.
 On a complementary line of work, exact asymptotic results for the the random features models have been derived in the literature \citep{mei_generalization_2022, gerace_generalisation_2020, Dhifallah2020, loureiro_learning_2021, loureiro22a, schroder2023deterministic, bosch2023precise}.
 A large part of these results are enabled by the Gaussian equivalence property \citep{goldt_gaussian_2021, hu2022universality, Montanari2022, dandi2023universality}.

-Closer to us are \citep{ba2022high, damian2022neural}. \cite{ba2022high} showed that a sufficiently large single gradient step allows to beat kernel methods. \cite{ba2022high} showed that a single gradient step yields an approximately rank-one change on the weights which is enough to beat kernel methods, but did not characterize the impact on the generalization error.
+Closer to us are \citep{ba2022high, damian2022neural}. \cite{ba2022high} showed that a single gradient step yields an approximately rank-one change on the weights which is enough to beat kernel methods, but did not characterize the impact on the generalization error.
 In our work, we prove that with a single gradient step and $n,p=\mathcal{O}(d)$, one can only learn features in this one-dimensional subspace, doing no better than kernels in the orthogonal direction.
 Additionally, their results are limited to single-index target and to a single gradient step.
 In contrast, \cite{damian2022neural} showed that with $n = \omega(d^2)$ samples, two-layer neural networks can specialize to more than one direction of a multi-index target function with zero first Hermite coefficient ($\ell$=2), and were again limited to a single step.
 Our work extends their sufficient conditions on the sample complexity to general $\ell\geq 1$.
 We also show they are also necessary, i.e. $\forall \epsilon >0$, with less data $n = \Theta(d^{\ell-\epsilon})$ one cannot do better than random features.
 Thus, our results prove a clear separation between the class of functions learned within the $\Theta(d)$ batch-size setting of \cite{ba2022high} and the $\Theta(d^2)$ batch-size setting of \cite{damian_2023_smoothing} and establish a general hierarchy of functions requiring increasing batch-size to be learned with a gradient step.
 Additionally, we characterize which class of multi-index targets can be instead learned with $n=\cO(d)$ with {\it multiple} steps.